JerryFleming/PyDoc/howto/pyporting.rst

    a local variable that persists outside of the ``except`` block, the traceback will create a reference cycle with the current frame and its dictionary of local variables.
-This will delay reclaiming dead resources until the next cyclic :term:`garbage collection` pass.
+This will delay reclaiming dead resources until the next cyclic :term:`垃圾回收` pass.

    In Python 2, this problem only occurs if you save the traceback itself (e.g. the third element of the tuple returned by :func:`sys.exc_info`)